 More so, extant literatures on exchange rate fluctuation are mixed and conflicting.
-Similar studies are those of Aliyu (2009), Akpan (2008), Ogunleye (2008), Obiora and Igue (2006) Alaba (2003) Adubi and Okumadewa (1999) Egwaikhide (1999) etc. Aliyu (2009) for instance, studied the impact of oil price shock and exchange rate volatility on economic growth in Nigeria, Obiora and Igue (2006) investigated the likely effects of exchange rate volatility on US - Nigeria trade flows, while Ogunleye (2008) and Alaba (2003) focused on exchange rate volatility in exchange rate still persists.
+Similar studies are those of Aliyu (2009), Akpan (2008), Ogunleye (2008), Obiora and Igue (2006) Alaba (2003) Adubi and Okumadewa (1999) Egwaikhide (1999) etc. Aliyu (2009) for instance, studied the impact of oil price shock and exchange rate volatility on economic growth in Nigeria, Obiora and Igue (2006) investigated the likely effects of exchange rate volatility on US - Nigeria trade flows, while Ogunleye (2008) and Alaba (2003) focused on exchange rate volatility and foreign direct investment in Nigeria.
+Despite these efforts, volatility in exchange rate still persists.
 Could the persistence of the problem be due to inappropriate policies or gaps in the studies already carried out?
 This is one specific goal of this study.
-This study departs from the above studies because it focuses on 107 exchange rate volatility and economic growth from 1970 to 2012 using annual data.
+This study departs from the above studies because it focuses on exchange rate volatility and economic growth from 1970 to 2012 using annual data.
 It has wider coverage in addition to using a measure of exchange rate volatility.